akrennmair/gockel/README.md

 Building
 --------

-In order to build gockel, you can simply run "gomake" or "gb".
+In order to build gockel, you can simply run "go build".
 But be aware that gockel requires a number of external packages that you need to install beforehand.

 In particular, gockel depends upon the following packages: